♦What is your recommendation for someone who is a beginner?

 I have sold thousands of kits over the years and have many happy return customers and many more that have moved on from my kits to more advanced projects on their own.
 My most popular kits are the snowman, sheep, bunny and bear.
 I hope this helps guide you in making the right choice in purchasing my kits.
 If you have any questions please ask.
 I will of course be designing more kits as time allows.

 »The needles and the cushion that are included in the kits will last for several projects, but they do wear out over time.
+Do Felting Needles Wear Out is an excellent article covering this topic.

 You can purchase my felting kits here.